influxdata/helm-charts/charts/chronograf/README.md

     influxdata/chronograf
 ```

-The above command enables persistence and changes the size of the requested data volume to 200GB.
+This command enables persistence and changes the size of the requested data volume to 200GB.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
-For example,
+For example:

 ```bash
 helm upgrade --install my-release -f values.yaml influxdata/chronograf
 ```

-> **Tip**: You can use the default [values.yaml](values.yaml)
+> **Tip**: Use the default [values.yaml](values.yaml).

 ## Persistence